httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 For more advanced use-cases, the `Repr-Digest` request and response header and trailer field ({{representation-digest}}) is defined.
-It contains a digest value computed by applying a hashing algorithm to "selected representation data" ({{Section 3.2 of SEMANTICS}}).
+It contains a digest value computed by applying a hashing algorithm to selected representation data ({{Section 3.2 of SEMANTICS}}).
 Basing `Repr-Digest` on the selected representation makes it straightforward to apply it to use-cases where the transferred data requires some sort of manipulation to be considered a